tinyplex/tinybase/site/guides/10_releases.md

 This is a fundamental building block in adding native CRDT & synchronization functionality to TinyBase.
 There is work yet to be done on the communication protocol to negotiate and merge across systems, but in the meantime, stores can be merged locally with deterministic results.
-This implementation use an encoded hybrid logical clock to timestamp the changes made so that they can be merged.
+This implementation uses an encoded hybrid logical clock to timestamp the changes made so that they can be cleanly merged.

 The getMergeableContent method on a MergeableStore is used to get the state of a store to merge into another.
 The applyMergeableChanges method will let you apply